-Withholding tax, also known as retention tax, is the tax usually deducted at source on income by the payer including people resident of another country, on employee of domestic company as well as on interest income and dividend income as per the tax laws of the country charging withholding tax and remitted to government of the country.
+Withholding tax, also known as retention tax, is the tax usually deducted at source on income by the payer including people resident of another country, on an employee of the domestic company as well as on interest income and dividend income as per the tax laws of the country charging withholding tax and remitted to the government of the country.

 - From the above definition, it is clear that retention tax is a tax deducted at source on interest, dividend and other income of the recipient by the payer of such income and then remitted to the government directly.

-- Further, the receiver on which it is applied can be a person either Resident or Non-resident of that country.
+- Further, the receiver on which it is applied can be a person, either Resident or Non-resident of that country.
 For the purpose of residential status, the country’s tax norms are taken into consideration.
 Also, retention tax is deducted from the income having its source in the deducting country itself.

 #1 – Withholding Tax on Payments to Foreign Persons